-The proposed use complies with the State Agency Agreement for land use.
+The application is in compliance with the State Agency Coordination Program regarding land use.

 For these reasons, the required presumption has been established.

 Once the required presumption has been established, under the provisions of ORS 537.153(2) it may be overcome by a preponderance of evidence that either: